wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/system_integrator/esdq.rst

       cd $ROBOTICS_SDK
       chmod -R +xw  modules/AMR_Test_Module

 #.
-Check that the |lp_amr| test module is correctly installed by verifying that
+Check that the Autonomous Mobile Robot test module is correctly installed by verifying that
    the output of the following command lists the ``Robotics_SDK`` module.

    .. code-block:: bash